$\Lambda_c \to \Lambda^*(1520)$ form factors from lattice QCD and improved analysis of the $\Lambda_b \to \Lambda^*(1520)$ and $\Lambda_b \to \Lambda_c^*(2595,2625)$ form factors: Lambdac to Lambda*(1520) form factors

 We use Gaussian priors for the parameters $C_{n,{\rm HO}}^f$, $H_{n,{\rm HO}}^f$, $D_{n,{\rm HO}}^f$, $G_{n,{\rm HO}}^f$ with central values equal to 0 and widths equal to 10.
 The terms with coefficients $E_{n,{\rm HO}}^{f}$ allow for effects resulting from the incomplete $\mathcal{O}(a)$ improvement (done at tree level only) of the heavy-light currents \cite{Meinel:2020owd}.
 Because the largest momentum used here is only $2/3$ times the one in Ref.~\cite{Meinel:2020owd}, we reduce the prior widths of $E_{n,{\rm HO}}^{f}$ by the same factor, to $0.2$ (with central values $0$).
-We also incorporate the systematic uncertainties associated with the matching of the heavy-light currents, the missing isospin-breaking/QED corrections, and the scale setting in the higher-order fit, using the same method as in Ref.~\cite{Meinel:2020owd}.
-The residual matching factors computed at one loop for the $c\to s$ vector and axial-vector currents are very close to their tree-level values of 1 (see Table \ref{tab:matching}), suggesting an negligibly small uncertainty from missing higher-order corrections.
-Nevertheless, because the perturbative calculation was performed with a slightly different tuning of the charm-quark-action parameters, we include a 1\% matching uncertainty for the vector and axial-vector form factors.
+This allows for the effect of the missing radiative corrections to the $\mathcal{O}(a)$ improvement to be as large as 3.3 percent at the coarse lattice spacing, which is substantially larger than observed in Ref.~\cite{Detmold:2015aaa}, where a numerical comparison between full one-loop and incomplete $\mathcal{O}(a)$ improvement was performed.
+We also incorporate the systematic uncertainties associated with the matching of the heavy-light currents by multiplying each form factor with Gaussian random distributions of central value 1 and width corresponding to the estimated uncertainty.
+The residual matching factors computed at one loop for the $c\to s$ vector and axial-vector currents are very close to their tree-level values of 1 (see Table \ref{tab:matching}).
+We include a 1\% matching uncertainty for the vector and axial-vector form factors, which would allow for two-loop corrections with coefficients of $\alpha_s^2$ that are about six times the size of the one-loop coefficients of $\alpha_s$.
+This estimate also allows for some small changes in the matching coefficients due to the slightly different tuning of the charm-quark-action parameters.
 For the tensor currents, the residual matching factors were set equal to their tree-level values because a one-loop calculation was not available.
-The procedure used in Ref.~\cite{Meinel:2020owd} to estimate the resulting systematic uncertainty would yield an unrealistically small value in the $c\to s$ case, and we instead include a 5\% uncertainty.
+The procedure used in Ref.~\cite{Meinel:2020owd} to estimate the resulting systematic uncertainty would yield an unrealistically small value in the $c\to s$ case, and we instead include a 5\% uncertainty (this estimate should be viewed as corresponding to a renormalization scale $\mu=m_c$).
 Also recall that the tensor form factors are not needed to describe $\Lambda_c \to \Lambda^*(1520)\ell^+\nu_\ell$ in the Standard-Model.
+In the higher-order fit, we furthermore include the estimated uncertainty from the missing isospin-breaking/QED corrections, also by multiplying with further Gaussian random distributions of central value 1 and width corresponding to the estimated uncertainty (0.9\%), and we include the scale-setting uncertainty by promoting the lattice spacings to fit parameters, constrained to have the known values and uncertainties.